Tarek Mostafa

-Tarek Mostafa (طارق مصطفى; born 1 April 1971) is an Egyptian football manager and a retired footballer.
+Tarek Mostafa (طارق مصطفى; born 1 April 1971) is an Egyptian football manager and a retired player.

 Career

 Mostafa started his career in Division II club Eastern Tobacco, notably played for Zamalek SC for a period of four successful years.
 He also had a spell with Ankaragücü in the Turkish Super Lig.
 He played for El Gouna FC in Egypt from 2007 to 2009, then he retired.

-Mostafa has played for the senior Egypt national football team, participating in the 1998 African Cup of Nations and scoring one of the two winning goals in the final.
+Mostafa has played for the Egypt national team, participating in the 1998 African Cup of Nations and scoring one of the two winning goals in the final.